 7. Survey Your Sports Fans

 Another robust sports marketing and promotion idea is to ask fans what they want.

-Sending out a survey can help you gather crucial feedback on fans’ preferences, so you can improve your business and serve them better in the future.
+Sending out a survey can help you gather crucial feedback on fans’ preferences to improve your business and serve them better in the future.

-Simple surveys are easy to create with RafflePress by using the Polls and Surveys action.
+Simple surveys are easy to create with RafflePress using the Polls and Surveys action.

 And you can offer a prize in return for people’s efforts.
 There are some awesome contest prize ideas here.